maj-biostat/misc-notes/neovim.md

 `:%s/old/new/g`  search and sub old for new in the whole file
 `:%s/old/new/gc`  with a confirm prompt

 ### Inserts etc

 `i` put your cursor on a letter say on the `o` of `you` then typing `i` will insert letters before the `o`
 `a` put your cursor on a letter say on the `o` of `you` then typing `a` will insert letters after the `o`
+`o` open a new line below the current line

 `I` insert at the start of a line
 `A` append to the end of a line
+`O` open a line above the current one

 `r` replace the character at the cursor with the next character typed
+`R` to replace and keep on replacing until escape
 `cw` change the current the word - note the operator is required, we cannot just do `c`
 `ce` change to the end of the word - note the operator is required, we cannot just do `c`  (no diff from cw??)
 `c$` change to end of line